matgat/lltool/readme.md

 The operation consists in translating the content of input files into another format.
-It is possible to indicate multiple input files: in this case an output directory must be specified, the operation will abort in case of output file names clashes.
+It is possible to indicate multiple input files: in this case an output directory must be specified, and the operation will abort in case of conflicting output file names.

 > [!TIP]
 > Multiple files can be specified also with a glob pattern like `*.h`